kangea/IST303-G4-GroupProject/README.md

 As a user, I can save products to monitor.

 <h3>5.
 Receive Notification - priority 30 - 5 days</h3>
-As a user, I will recieve notifications when a product restocks or a new product drops.
+As a user, I will receive notifications when a product restocks or a new product drops.

 <h3>6.
 Catalog - priority 10 - 12 days</h3>
 As an admin, I can choose products for the site catalog.